ethangambles/ethangambles/README.md

 👋 Hi, I’m @ethangambles
-I am a Software Engineer and wanna-be ethical hacker.
+I am a Software Engineer and aspiring ethical hacker.
 Let's connect on Linkden: https://www.linkedin.com/in/ethan-gamble/

 <!---
 ethangambles/ethangambles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.